comradequinn/batch/README.md

 // the simple example below reads in lines of number pairs from a file and adds each pair together, logging the result to stdout func main() {
 	// numbers represents two numbers to be added type numbers struct {
 		Val1 int
 		Val2 int
 	}

-	cfg := batch.Config{
+	cfg := batch.Config[numbers]{
-		Workers:                 10, // specifies the number of workers processng the record
+		Workers:                 10, // specifies the number of workers required to be concurrently processing records
-		MinRecordProcessingTime: time.Second,  // specifies the minimum execution time required for each record a worker processes
+		MinRecordProcessingTime: time.Second, // specifies the minimum time to be spent on each record by a worker
-		InputFile:               "./data/numbers.csv", // this contains series of lines numbers to be added in the format "1,2"
+		InputFile:               "./data/numbers.csv", // this csv file contains a series of lines, each containing two numbers, eg: "1,2"
-		ProcessedRecordKeysFile: "./data/done.dat", // this is where the keys of processed number records will be written so the job can be stopped and restarted safely
+		ProcessedRecordKeysFile: "./data/done.dat", // this is where the keys of processed records will be written so the job can be stopped and restarted safely
-		KeyFor:                  keyFor, // this func is used to derive a key from a number type
+		KeyFor: func(n numbers) (string, error) { // this func is used to derive a key from a numbers type return fmt.Sprintf("%v:%v\n", n.Val1, n.Val2), nil
+		},
-		Parse:                   parse, // this func is used to parse a record from
+		Parse: func(line []string) (numbers, error) { // this func is used to parse a numbers type from a line in the input file val1, _ := strconv.Atoi(line[0])
+			val2, _ := strconv.Atoi(line[1]) // ignore errors for the purposes of the example

+			return numbers{Val1: val1, Val2: val2}, nil
+		},
-		Task:                    task, // this func performs the addition of the numnbers and the logging }
+		Task: func(n numbers) error { // this func performs the addition of the two numnbers in a numbers type and logs the result log.Printf("executing addition task: %v + %v = %v", n.Val1, n.Val2, n.Val1+n.Val2)

-	batch.Run(cfg)
-}

-// Below are the implementations for KeyFor, Parse & Task

-func task(n interface{}) error {
-	numbers, ok := n.(numbers)

-	if !ok {
-		return fmt.Errorf("unable to convert %+v to type numbers", n) }

-	log.Printf("executing addition task: %v + %v = %v", numbers.Val1, numbers.Val2, numbers.Val1+numbers.Val2)

 			return nil
+		},
 	}

-func keyFor(n interface{}) (string, error) {
-	numbers, ok := n.(numbers)

-	if !ok {
-		return "", fmt.Errorf("unable to convert %+v to type numbers", n) }

-	return fmt.Sprintf("%v:%v\n", numbers.Val1, numbers.Val2), nil
-}

-func parse(line []string) (interface{}, error) {
-	var err error

-	n := numbers{}

-	n.Val1, err = strconv.Atoi(line[0])

-	if err != nil {
-		return nil, fmt.Errorf("fatal error reading %v as val1: %v", line[0], err) }

-	n.Val2, err = strconv.Atoi(line[1])

-	if err != nil {
-		return nil, fmt.Errorf("fatal error reading %v as val2: %v", line[1], err) }

-	return n, nil
-}
+	batch.Run(cfg) // this starts the batch job and blocks until it is completed }

 ```